Skip to content

 • General customer support responses

-SMS gets messages across fast, which is exactly what you want for important or transactional texts (and other auto-reply texts) that don’t necessarily need to be engaging.
+SMS gets messages across fast, which is what you want for important or transactional texts (and other auto-reply texts) that don’t necessarily need to be engaging.
 You won’t have to worry about your texts not getting through to customers with certain mobile phones.

 When you need to send group texts or lengthy messages, MMS is the clear winner.
-MMS is also a great option for any conversations that can benefit from visual contexts, like:
+MMS is also a great option for conversations that can benefit from visual contexts, like:

 • Messaging customers product video walkthroughs